Orthogonality questions in the Hardy space related to $\zeta$-zeros: Acknowledgement

 \section{Acknowledgement}

 This work was financed in part by the Coordenação de Aperfeiçoamento de Nivel Superior- Brasil (CAPES)- Finance Code 001.
-It constitutes a part of the doctoral thesis of the third author.
+The fourth author is supported by grant \#2023 Provost of Inclusion and Belonging, University of São Paulo (USP).